EmbarkStudios/action-auto-review-by-label/README.md

 ## Limitations

-Removing the choosen label doesn't remove the reveiw from the PR.
+Removing the chosen label doesn't remove the review from the PR.
 This is because once github records a positive review, dismissing it only converts it back to a pending review.

 A pending review can interfere with merge rules that require all approvals to be green.
 So instead we leave the review in place, requiring human users to manually intervene if necessary.